China profile - Leaders

 This, along with a rejection of Western ideas of constitutional democracy and human rights in a party document leaked in 2013, as well as the promotion of party hard-liners, suggest political liberalisation is not on Mr Xi's agenda.

-On the economy, in contrast, he is thought to be seeking to reform it by exposing it more to market forces.
+On the economy, in contrast, he is thought to be seeking to reform it by exposing it more to market forces, although he has to balance this with expectations of slower economic growth.

 He has also presented a more modern face to China and the world, with his direct manner of speaking and glamorous former folk-singer wife.